Internal Flow

 Two boxes

-To select the 1st coincident face to be deleted, right-click on one of the coincident edges, as shown below.
+To select the first coincident face to be deleted, right-click on one of the coincident edges, as shown below.

 Edge to be selected

-In the Select dialog, select face_8 or whichever face is the 1st coincident face.
+In the Select dialog, select face_8 or whichever face is the first coincident face.
 (See below for the face that should be highlighted.)

 Face to be selected

-To select the 2nd face to be deleted, right-click on the same edge again (as shown above) and then select face_3 (or again, whichever face is the 2nd coincident face) in the Select dialog.
-Click OK and then select Delete Multiple from the menu to delete the 2 coincident faces.
+To select the second face to be deleted, right-click on the same edge again (as shown above) and then select face_3 (or again, whichever face is the second coincident face) in the Select dialog.
+Click OK and then select Delete from the menu to delete the second coincident face.

 Specify the Fluid Conditions